-Marchex is an advertising analytics company.
-We power global brands to understand the mobile consumer journey by connecting online behavior to real-world, offline actions.
+Marchex is a mobile advertising analytics company that connects online behavior to real-world, offline actions.

 We provide products and services for enterprises that depend on consumer phone calls to drive sales.
 Our media analytics products can connect call data to media channels - including search and display- down to the campaign, keyword and impression so marketers can maximize advertising returns.
 Our sales analytics products deliver actionable intelligence on the offline consumer journey to help prospects become customers.